SkillsFundingAgency/das-authorization/README.md

 > `AccountLegalEntityId` & `Ukprn` authorization context values are required for this package.

-### MVC
+### MVC & MVC Core

 The `DasAuthorizeAttribute` attribute can be used to check users' authorization.
-It inherits from the default `System.Web.Mvc.AuthorizeAttribute` attribute and so can replace any current usages to ensure the current user is authenticated:
+It inherits from the default `System.Web.Mvc.AuthorizeAttribute`/`Microsoft.AspNetCore.Authorization.AuthorizeAttribute` attribute and so can replace any current usages to ensure the current user is authenticated:

 ```c#
 [DasAuthorize]